ghc-proposals/ghc-proposals/proposal-source-plugins.rst

 Effect and Interactions
 -----------------------

-By using the extended plugins API, tool developers can create
+By using the extended plugins API, tool developers can create tools that can integrate into the already existing build toolchain of a project.
+By modifying the compiler flags, the user can set up the tool to work.

 Using the ``typeCheckResultAction`` it is now easy to implement the example used above as a plugin.